Lisba/SPA_Marketing_Digital_Keimarly/README.md

 # SPA_Marketing_Digital_Keimarly

-Single Page Aplication made with React for a Marketing Digital client.
+A Single Page Aplication made with React and react router for a Marketing Digital customer.